Pre-Med, Pre-Dent, And Pre-Vet Options

 The application process for professional schools should begin 12 to 18 months prior to the beginning of the professional school's classes.

-For example, students wanting to start medical school in the Fall of 2009 should have their AMCAS application completed for submission by June/July 2008, have taken their MCAT exam in the Spring of 2008 (or August 2008), and have five letters of reference on file with the Health Professions Advisory Committee (HPAC) by Spring/Fall of 2008.
+For example, students wanting to start medical school in the Fall should have their AMCAS application completed for submission by June/July of the previous year, have taken their MCAT exam in the Spring of the previous year (or August), and have five letters of reference on file with the Health Professions Advisory Committee (HPAC) by Spring/Fall of the previous year.

 Application forms for medical school are found at: http://www.aamc.org/students/applying/amcas/